 If you feel ready, you’re committed to change and you want to achieve a set of results you never though would ever be possible, head on over and apply for our #Leanwithalife The 12 Week Online Coaching Programme.

-If you’re a little unsure but still feel like you need a helping hand and some guidance to get you started on your transformation journey, head on over and start our free #Leanwithalife programme 21 day trial.
+If you’re a little unsure but still feel like you need a helping hand and some guidance to get you started on your transformation journey, head on over and start your FREE 7-Day Trial of our #LeanWithALife Programme.

 As always, if you have any queries, then get in touch – firstname.lastname@example.org.